rackerlabs/docs-core-infra-user-guide/cloud-preprod/stack.rst

 * Read the following articles about LAMP stacks:

-  * :kc-article:`Install a LAMP stack on Ubuntu or Debian <install-a-lamp-stack-on-ubuntu-or-debian>`

-  * :kc-article:`How to Install a LAMP stack on CentOS, Fedora, or Red Hat <how-to-install-a-lamp-stack-on-centos-fedora-or-red-hat>`
+  * :how-to:`How to Install a LAMP stack on CentOS, Fedora, or Red Hat <how-to-install-a-lamp-stack-on-centos-fedora-or-red-hat>`

-  * :kc-article:`Migrating an Application Built on a LAMP Stack from Amazon Web Services <migrating-an-application-built-on-a-lamp-stack-from-amazon-web-services>`
+  * :how-to:`Migrating an Application Built on a LAMP Stack from Amazon Web Services <migrating-an-application-built-on-a-lamp-stack-from-amazon-web-services>`

 * Complete the Cloud Launch Guide tutorial for
   `CMS with WordPress <https://launch.rackspace.com/guides/wordpress>`__